ShiroWorks/php-file-monitoring/README.md

 # php-file-monitoring

-Watch file or folder and execute code when something is changed inside
+Monitor file or folder and execute code when something is changed inside

 ### Demo